RaphaelSilva/Android_Impressora_Bluetooth/README.md

-# impressora_bluetooth_web
+# Android Impressora Bluetooth

-Contem arquivos de ajuda a utilização da Impressora
+Contains files for using the Printer